tpascarella/sr50/docs/credit/credit-scores.md

 ## Maintaining Great Credit

-To maintain a high credit score, you will need to follow a few basic principles:
+To maintain a high credit score, follow a few basic principles:

 - Pay off your credit cards every month.
 - Keep your utilization under 30%.
 - Only open a new credit card around every 6 months.
-- Don't close old credit cards (use them for gas or Netflix).
+- Don't close old credit cards (using them for any purpose will prevent them from being closed).

 :::note

-You will need to monitor your credit from the day you start until the day you die.
+You will need to monitor your credit until the day you die.

 Make it a habit.

 :::